 \subsection{The longest omitted words}

-It is know that for each odd integer $n \geq 5$, there exists a set of binary words $L$ of length at most $n$ such that $L^*$ is cofinite and the longest words not in $L^*$ are of length $\varOmega(n^2 2^{\frac{n}{2}})$ \cite{KaoShallitXu2008FPFM}.
-However, the constructed $L$ contains exponentially many words, thus an exponential lower bound in terms of the size of $L$ could not be inferred.
+It is known that for each odd integer $n \geq 5$, there exists a set of binary words $L$, which have length at most $n$, such that $L^*$ is cofinite and the longest words not in $L^*$ are of length $\varOmega(n^2 2^{\frac{n}{2}})$ \cite{KaoShallitXu2008FPFM}.
+However, the constructed $L$ contains exponentially many words in $n$, thus a large lower bound in terms of the size of $L$ could not be inferred.

-We show an exponential in $||L||_\mathrm{sum}$ lower bound on the length of the longest words not in $L^*$ when $L^*$ is cofinite.
+We show a subexponential lower bound in $|L|$ and $\norm{L}_1$ on the length of the longest words not in $L^*$ when $L^*$ is cofinite.
 The idea is to construct a list of binary words from a mortal set rewriting system whose longest legal sequences of rules have an exponential length (Theorem~\ref{thm:set_rewriting_maximal_legal_length}).